Distributed non-disclosive validation of predictive models by a modified ROC-GLM: Simulation study

 \subsection{Results}

 \paragraph{ROC-GLM}

-Figure~\ref{fig:auc-emp-distribution} shows a nearly perfect overlap of the empirical distributions of the empirical as well as basic non-distributed ROC-GLM based AUC values in the range of values between 0.6 and 0.8.
-Nevertheless, the behavior at the right border results from the fact that the response $U$ of the probit regression contains only very few values of zero and mostly values of 1 resulting in an unbalanced data situation.
-This impairs the numerical behavior of the probit regression estimation.
+Figure~\ref{fig:auc-emp-distribution} shows a nearly perfect overlap of the empirical distributions of the empirical as well as basic non-distributed ROC-GLM-based AUC values in the range of values between 0.6 and 0.8.
+Nevertheless, the behaviour at the right border results from the fact that the response $U$ of the probit regression contains only very few values of zero and mostly values of 1, resulting in an unbalanced data situation.
+This impairs the numerical behaviour of the probit regression estimation.

-Next, we quantify the difference between the empirical and the basic non-distributed ROC-GLM based AUC estimates: $(\AUC - \AUC_{\text{ROC-GLM}})$.
+Next, we quantify the difference between the empirical and the basic non-distributed ROC-GLM-based AUC estimates: $(\AUC - \AUC_{\text{ROC-GLM}})$.
 Table~\ref{tab:cat-emp-auc} shows summary statistics of these differences organized by bins of the empirical AUC of width 0.025.
-In \rsone an absolute difference below 0.01 is requested which is fulfilled over the whole AUC range.
-The mean and median differences for AUC values ranging from $0.5$ to $0.95$ fulfill this requirement, whereas AUC values between $0.95$ and $0.975$ show slightly larger differences.
+In \rsone, an absolute difference below 0.01 is requested, which is fulfilled over the whole AUC range.
+The mean and median differences for AUC values ranging from $0.5$ to $0.95$ fulfil this requirement, whereas AUC values between $0.95$ and $0.975$ show slightly larger differences.

 \paragraph{Distributed ROC-GLM}